Transfusion Reaction

 - Any acute or subacute adverse reaction that develops as a consequence of the administration of blood components

-- Types include the following:
+- Types (segregated by timing) include the following:

 - Late complications of transfusion: infection, alloimmunization, iron overload